-Well, Yes!! in case of patent drawings, this ancient proverb is certainly true.
-The best and the most appropriate way to cut short the time of understanding anything, is to represent it through images.
-In this case, we mean accurate and clearly labelled drawings within the patent application.
+Well, Yes! in case of patent drawings, this ancient proverb is undoubtedly true.
+The best and the most appropriate way to cut short the time of understanding anything is to represent it through images.
+In this case, we mean accurate and clearly labeled drawings within the patent application.
 USPTO doesn’t lay out any compulsion for including images.
-But, whenever they are necessary, they must be included to strengthen and enhance the patent applications.
-Let’s learn How and Why better drawings assures better patent application.
+However, whenever they are necessary, they must be there to strengthen and enhance the patent applications.
+Let’s learn How and Why better drawings assure better patent application.

-There are number of reasons that stand in favor of including patent drawings, such as:
+There are many reasons that stand in favor of including patent drawings, such as:

-- It brings clarity and precision to the examiner to understand the concept behind the invention in less time.
+- Bring clarity and precision to the examiner to understand the concept behind the invention in less time.

-- It clarifies owner’s claims (if any) if in any case get mistakenly caught for patent infringement.
+- Clarifies owner’s claims (if any) if in any case get mistakenly caught for patent infringement.

-- It can also benefit patent holders while damage negotiation or settlement.
+- Benefit patent holders while damaging negotiation or settlement.

-- It brings more sense and unambiguity to the application, making it less secured from potential infringers.
+- Brings more sense and unambiguity to the application, making it less secured from potential infringers.

-- It depicts the technical specifications and presents a blue-print of the invention on papers, helping the owner and the examiner to visualize the outcomes, in much better way.
+- Depicts the technical specifications and presents a blueprint of the invention on papers, helping the owner and the examiner to visualize the outcomes, in a much better way.

-- It even helps the patent owner to take professional help from a patent draftsperson, who can even pinpoint any issues with the invention (if any), that can be rectified by the owner before application submission.
+- Helps the patent owner to take professional help from a patent draftsperson, who can even pinpoint any issues with the invention (if any), the owner can rectify that before application submission.